"

 Step 2: Identify the main ideas that relate to your purpose statement

-Based on the reading and research you have already done, list the main topics that you plan to discuss in your report.Ā Consider carefully the most logical order, and how each point supports your purpose statement.
+Based on the brainstorming, reading and research you have already done, list the main topics that you plan to discuss in your report.
+Consider carefully the most logical order, and how each point supports your purpose statement.
 These topics will become main ideas that will be developed.

 Step 3: Identify the supporting points and evidence for each topic

-Each topicĀ will be supported by supporting points and evidence that you have compiled from other sources.
-Each piece of information from another source must be cited, whether you have quoted directly, paraphrased, or summarized the information.
+Each topic will be developed with supporting points and evidence that you have compiled from your research.
+Each piece of information from another source must be cited, whether you have quoted directly, paraphrased, or summarized the information, so be sure to include the citation in your outline so you don’t have to search for it later.

 Step 4: Create your outline

-Outlines are usually created using a structure that clearly indicates topics and supporting points.Ā In the example below, main ideas are numbered, while the supporting ideas are indented one level and labelled with letters.Ā Each level of supporting detail is indented further.
+Outlines are usually created using a structure that clearly indicates topics and supporting points.
+In the example below, main ideas are numbered, while the supporting ideas are indented one level and labelled with letters.
+Each level of supporting detail is indented further.

-Here is the informal topic outline that Mariah constructed for the report she is developing and that has been partially adapted for this text.
-Her purpose is to inform, and her audience is a general audience of her fellow college students.
-Notice how Mariah begins with her purpose statement.
-She then arranges her main points and supporting details in outline form using short phrases in parallel grammatical structure.
+Take a look at the informal topic outline in Figure 10.1.3 which was constructed for a report.
+The purpose is to inform.
+Notice how the outline begins with a purpose statement.
+The main points and supporting details are organized in outline form using short phrases in parallel grammatical structure.

 1. Introduction